dessn/abc/doc/index.rst

 ==============

 Also written for this project is a robust tool that consumes chains and produces plots.
 This tool is detailed at :ref:`chain`.
-An image to encourage you to visit that section:

-..  image:: ../dessn/chain/examples/demoVarious6_TruthValues.png
-    :width: 50%
-    :align: center
-    :target: chain.html

 Core Functionality